Removing wisdom teeth

 What are wisdom teeth?

-Wisdom teeth are the teeth at the back of your mouth (the third molar teeth).
 They tend to come through (erupt) in the late teens or twenties.
 Some wisdom teeth do not come through fully (partly erupt) and get stuck (or impacted).
-This often leaves a flap of gum over the tooth (see figure 1).
+This often leaves a flap of gum over the tooth.
 Others grow too long (over erupt).

 A wisdom tooth may need to be removed for several reasons such as tooth decay, repeated infection, to make space for other teeth or to prevent damage to the cheek or gum.